OlegMathProg/AvalokiTech/README.md

 # Uses software rendering.
 # Of the features, I can note the super high performance of splines and sprites(work is still being done on it).
 # In the future, a powerful editor for sprites, splines and other game objects will be available.
-# Executable file(CarbonEngine.exe) is included, so run-n-fun 😉.
+# Executable file(AvalokiTech.exe) is included, so run-n-fun 😉.

 Screenshots:
    1. Editor Mode